 Lorraine Cohen earned her PhD in Sociology at the CUNY Graduate Center.
 She received her M.A. in Political Science from Ohio State University, and her B.A. in History at SUNY Potsdam.
 Dr. Cohen’s published research is on critical theories of social change, anti-racist pedagogy, and women as agents of social change in labor and community organizations.
 Throughout her career Dr. Cohen has combined political activism, teaching, and scholarship.
 In 2004 Dr. Cohen was selected by the New York Stated United Teachers Organization to be the recipient of the Higher Education award.
 In addition to Introduction to Sociology, SSS100, Dr. Cohen teaches two courses that reflect her areas of specialization, SSS102 Social Movements, and SSN 103 Introduction to Labor and Community Organizing, an Urban Studies course.
 If you are interested in learning more about the Labor and Community Organizing option, please contact her by email or phone.

-Arianna Martinez is an Associate Professor of Urban Studies at LaGuardia Community College.
+Arianna Martinez is a Professor of Urban Studies at LaGuardia Community College.
 She received her PhD from Rutgers University in urban planning and geography.
 She has analyzed the criminalization of Latino immigrant communities in municipalities where both space and citizenship are hotly contested.
 Martinez’s current scholarship focuses on national immigration policy, the urban transformation and empowerment of Latino communities, and LGBTQ immigrant enclaves.
 She is happy to call Queens her home.

 Janet Michello has been teaching social science courses at LaGuardia for over 20 years.
 Prior to that she taught at Wayne College, the branch campus of the University of Akron, where she was awarded a doctorate with a specialty in medical sociology.
 She is author of a number of publications and she is co-author of the text, A Sociology of Mental Illness.
 She is currently working on an urban sociology text.
 Dr. Michello resides in Rockland County where she is actively involved in community organizations.